patvin80/ansibleassessment/LessonsLearned.md

 5. Jenkins Server from scratch based upon Ubuntu Image - [1] ami-5a19976a -- Did not work
 6. Community AMI Jenkins ami-5cb48d4b - Did not work
 7. Created an Linux AMI and followed instructions here [2]
+8. Checking the logs of the User Data execution found here in /var/log/cloud-init.log

 ## Challenges or Blockages:
 1. At this point I have the Linux AMI setup with Jenkins, however I need to override the password.
 One option I am considering is to do a Post on the Admin URL by reading the file at sudo vi /var/lib/jenkins/secrets/initialAdminPassword.
 2. User does not have capabilities to create AMIs which means that I cannot set up the jobs using the screen and then back up the AMI and use that for CloudFormation. - Question to Mike if this can be changed.
 3. More trouble as the newly created VPC is not a DefaultVPC I need to figure out a way to set this to some value so that the EC2 instance Ansible tutorial will work.
+4. Path variable on the Jenkins server is not able to recognize ansible-playbook.
+Tried [5], but looks like the path is set correctly but may be Jenkins does not have the permissions to invoke ansible-playbook.

 ## Ansible
 1. Install Ansible Instructions on Ubuntu [1]
 2. Install Ansible Instructions on Linux AMI [3]
 3. Passing variables to Ansible Commands [4]
+4. Using the template here [8].
+Fixed the yml files which looked like JSON using the tool here [9]

 ## Jenkins
 1. Jenkins CLI Setup [5]
 2. Jenkins CLI Authentication [5]
 3. Install Ansible Plugin for Jenkins [6]
 4. Setting up Path Variables in Jenkins [7]
+5. Getting the value of the Jenkins API Key [10]

 ## General
 1. ssh ignores pem file if the security is 644 needs to tighten it to 400